Xiaomi puts indefinite delay on CDRs in blow to China's plans for tech listings

 Set up in 2010, the company doubled its smartphone shipments in 2017 to become the world's fourth-largest maker, according to Counterpoint Research, defying a global slowdown in smartphone sales.

-Alongside smartphones, Xiaomi makes dozens of internet-connected home appliances and gadgets, including scooters, air purifiers and rice cookers.
+Xiaomi also makes dozens of internet-connected home appliances and gadgets, including scooters, air purifiers and rice cookers.

 (Reporting by Julie Zhu and Sijia Jiang in Hong Kong; Additional reporting by Fiona Lau of IFR; Editing by Anne Marie Roantree and Stephen Coates)